dadlovesuj/dadlovesuj.github.io/README.md

 Even though lots of adults love you, no one else is your parent and NO ONE else is your Dad, Father or Parent!
 ## You are an American citizen--- go USA!!!
 That means you are American from the USA and NOT from China, India, a world citizen, or from anywhere else!
+## God bless AMERICA, your home sweet home
+You live in America and no where else!
 ## It is important to learn about other people, they are our friends
 BUT you are an American boy, born in the USA, and NO ONE can take your USA identity away from you since that is your RIGHT!
 ## DAD gave you your USA citizenship since Dad is a USA citizen just like you!